 - Select your desired microphone from the list.

-If you are recording in the Media Commons, you will want to select the Blue Snowball microphone from this list.
+NOTE: If you are recording in the Media Commons, you will want to select the Blue Snowball microphone from this list.

-Next, set the Input Volume slider bar all the way to the left.
+- Set the Input Volume slider bar all the way to the left.

 The input level monitor bar should fluctuate according to the sound levels being taken from the audio source.

-Slowly move the input volume slider to the right until the sound level is approximately loud enough.
+- Slowly move the input volume slider to the right until the sound level is approximately loud enough.